This guide has been updated for Fellowship’s Season 3.

 Lightning Build

-Our core talents for our Lightning Build are Blood & Thunder (1c), Thunderstruck (3c), Crack the Sky (6c), and Spit it Out (6a) since they all work together in a multiplicative manner.
+Our core talents for our Lightning Build are Blood & Thunder, Thunderstruck, Crack the Sky, and Ace of Spades.

-- Blood & Thunder (1c) gives us a chance to cast a free Chain Lightning on our target when we land a Heavy Strike.
-This talent scales well with Haste as Haste increases your PPM, auto attack speed, and lowers your global cooldown (GCD).
+- Blood & Thunder has a chance to cast a free Chain Lightning on our target when we use our Heavy Strike.
+This talent scales well with Haste, as Haste increases your PPM and lowers your global cooldown (GCD).
 The more Haste we have, the more often we’ll be able to proc Blood & Thunder with our Heavy Strike.

-- Thunderstruck (3c) increases the amount of times that your Chain Lightning bounces.
-This also affects the Chain Lightning that comes from Blood & Thunder (1c).
+- Thunderstruck increases the amount of times that your Chain Lightning bounces.
+This also affects the Chain Lightning that comes from Blood & Thunder.

 Quick Reference Talent Table